thma/JavaCleanArchitecture/slides.md

 ----

-# Let's try to fix it
+# Let's try to fix it with an onion-like architecture

 - Take domain driven design seriously: put the **domain** model at the center of our architecture.
   - Have business rules (like `calculateScore`) in the domain model.